-- 14. Plaintiff Mi Familia Vota ("MFV") is a national, non-profit civic engagement organization with a mission of uniting Latino, immigrant, and allied communities to promote social and economic justice through increased civic participation by encouraging leadership development, citizenship, and issue organizing.
+- 16. Plaintiff Mi Familia Vota ("MFV") is a national, non-profit civic engagement organization with a mission of uniting Latino, immigrant, and allied communities to promote social and economic justice through increased civic participation by encouraging leadership development, citizenship, and issue organizing.
 MFV encourages non-partisan voter registration and voter participation and has challenged voter suppression around the nation.
 See, e.g., Mi Familia Vota v.
 Hobbs, No: 2:21-cv-01423-DWL (D. Ariz. filed Aug.
 17, 2021); Mi Familia Vota v.
 Abbott, 497 F. Supp.
 3d 195 (W.D.
 Tex.
 2020).
 It has operations in six states, including Arizona, where it is headquartered.
-More than 14,000 Arizonans follow and engage with MFV via email and/or MFV's social media platforms. - 15.
+More than 14,000 Arizonans follow and engage with MFV via email and/or MFV's social media platforms. - 17.
 In advance of the 2020 election, MFV organized voter registration drives and conducted get-out-the-vote activities.
 MFV helped countless Arizonans register to vote using a Federal Form and helped countless Arizonans register to vote by mail.
-MFV also conducted voter education campaigns and provided other voter assistance, including driving voters to polling locations. - 16.
+MFV also conducted voter education campaigns and provided other voter assistance, including driving voters to polling locations. - 18.
 MFV plans to organize the same activities for future elections.
 As a result of the Proof of Citizenship Restriction, however, MFV must divert money, personnel, time, and resources away from other programming in order to dedicate more resources toward efforts to ensure that voters can navigate the restrictions imposed by the Proof of Citizenship Restriction.
 Additionally, MFV plans to hire additional staff to help educate voters about the Proof of Citizenship Restriction and is considering developing public service announcements in Spanish-language media concerning the changes.
-MFV will also expend resources confirming that voters who previously registered to vote either (1) pre-

-2005 or (2) post-2005 using the Federal Form, are not prohibited from voting early by mail or in presidential elections due to the Proof of Citizenship Restriction.
+MFV will also expend resources confirming that voters who previously registered to vote either (1) pre-2005 or (2) post-2005 using the Federal Form, are not prohibited from voting early by mail or in presidential elections due to the Proof of Citizenship Restriction. - 19.
+Plaintiff Voto Latino is a 501(c)(4) nonprofit, social welfare organization that engages, educates, and empowers Latinx communities across the United States, working to ensure that Latinx voters are enfranchised and included in the democratic process.
+In furtherance of its mission, Voto Latino expends significant resources to register and mobilize thousands of Latinx voters each election cycle, including the nearly 1.2 million eligible Latinx voters in Arizona.
+Voto Latino considers eligible Latinx voters in Arizona to be the core of its constituency.